Textile, Landis, 1973

 Richard Landis, an artist-weaver known for his rigorous color studies, used six thread colors to create a spectrum of 21 shades, each of which appears systematically across the full range of graduated rectangles that form the “windows” in this upholstery fabric.

-This object was donated by Jack Lenor Larsen Incorporated.
+Jack Lenor Larsen Incorporated.

 Our curators have highlighted 4 objects that are related to this one.
 Here are three of them, selected at random: